FuelLabs/fuel-sequencer-deployments/seq-testnet-2/RUN_VALIDATOR.md

 ## Creating an Account

+To run a validator, you will need to have a Sequencer account address.
 Generate an address with a key name:

 ```sh
 fuelsequencerd keys add <NAME> # for a brand new key